 If you are challenged with choosing a major, we encourage you to visit George Bagel in the Office of Career Services to discuss your particular situation.
 Everyone is different and has different values, personalities and interests.
 In the mean time, you may want to check out this website.

 The Office of Career Services is located in Owens Student Center on the first floor.
-Please feel free to drop in and talk with George Bagel the campus career advisor.
+Please feel free to drop in and talk with Michelle McGowan the campus career advisor.

 Career Services Library